ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 In 2025, our investment in R-Universe produced clearer documentation, better tooling, and enhanced onboarding for users and contributors.
 A centralized documentation site provides unified guidance, making R-Universe more accessible and maintainable for individuals and communities.

-_<TODO: Mention some of the other tech improvements and also the work with R-multiverse and bioconductor>_
+_<TODO: Mention some of the other functionalities and improvements and also the work with R-multiverse and bioconductor>_

-_<TODO: Add a mention to the community health dashboard>_
+We made progress on developing a prototype dashboard that aims to help organizations maintain complex systems of interdependent software components.
+Our initial [prototype organizational dashboard](https://ropensci-review-tools.github.io/repometrics-demo/) provides insights into code contributors, their repositories, and maintenance status and needs.

 _<TODO: Mention plans for 2026 for boths R-Universe and Community Health>_